Who We Are

 We are a group of passionate entrepreneurs who are committed to the belief that there is a better way to build.
 Our team has significant management experience and deep knowledge in building, design, off-site construction, and manufacturing.

-Founded in Baltimore and supported by extraordinary investors, we have built a world‐class manufacturing facility and a team of professionals who know how to deliver.
+Founded in Baltimore in 2015, we have built a world‐class manufacturing facility and a team of professionals who know how to deliver.

 Jerome D. Smalley

 Having spent his entire career in the development and construction business, Jerry always believed that there could be a better and more efficient way to build.
 As CEO, he is committed to ensuring that the company executes on its revolutionary strategies and that the finished product is always delivered to the market using the most appropriate and effective methods.
 His role at Blueprint Robotics represents a natural extension of his previous experience.